A four day, three night coastal escape in Victor Harbor

 After a morning immersed in nature, return to the township and enjoy a leisurely lunch at the Larder Kitchen.
 This local eatery serves up fresh, modern Australian cuisine, where bold flavours meet premium local produce.
 Whether it’s crispy five-spice pork belly bites or a seafood linguine bursting with prawns, pipis, and mussels, every dish is a celebration of the region’s culinary excellence.

-Begin your afternoon at the Victor Harbor Regional Gallery, nestled within a historic bakery in the town’s railway precinct.
+Also be sure to pop in to the Victor Harbor Regional Gallery, nestled within a historic bakery.
 Operated by a co-operative of local artists, the gallery showcases an impressive range of works, and each month a featured artist is highlighted, providing a fresh perspective on the thriving art scene in Victor Harbor.

 As the day draws to a close, discover a new treasure in the heart of Victor Harbor – Siam Seaside.